New1 Did you know Die Hard , one of the most successful franchises in movie history, was made from a novel? It’s a relat...

 WANT TO LEARN MORE?

-If you've found this article of value and want to see more examples and learn a few more tricks, then I invite you to check out the complete 81-page guide on Amazon.
+If you've found this article of value and want to see more examples and learn a few more tricks, then I invite you to check out the complete newly-revised and expanded guide on Amazon.

 I hope I’ve piqued your interest into turning your screenplay into a novel.
 Don’t let your script sit on a shelf somewhere collecting dust.
 It took a lot of blood, sweat and tears to write it.
 It was hard work.
 Increase its marketability by turning it into a novel.
 You’ll enjoy doing it and at the end of the process, you’ll have more than doubled your chances of getting noticed.
 And more importantly, you will have changed the way you look at yourself.